jamwalmotorsandspares/JamwalMotorsAndSpares/README.md

-<<<<<<< HEAD
-# El Hinnawi eCommerce System
+# JAMWAL MOTORS AND SPARES eCommerce System
-Welcome to El Hinnawi, your one-stop destination for all your automotive needs.
+Welcome to JAMWAL MOTORS AND SPARES, your one-stop destination for all your automotive needs.
 Discover a comprehensive selection of high-quality auto parts and accessories, carefully curated to cater to the diverse requirements of car enthusiasts and mechanics alike.
 [demo](https://saico.rf.gd/)
 ## Getting started
 ### Installation